-Dwellings Pty Ltd, a building and construction company has just purchased a parcel of land in Sunny Street Glendale with the intention of building multi-dwellings on the land.
-The land in question slopes down from Sunny street and as such any proposed development will not be able to discharge stormwater to Sunny Street without a pump out system.
-The land is located within Glendale Local Council who will not permit a pump out system for multi dwellings and advise Dwellings P/L to obtain an easement to drain the stormwater.
-Dwellings P/L lodges its DA with Council and obtain conditional consent, subject to obtaining an easement over a neighbouring property to drain stormwater.
+A builder has just purchased a parcel of land in Sunny Street Glendale with the intention of building multi-dwellings on the land.
+The land in question slopes down from Sunny street preventing any proposed development from being able to discharge stormwater to Sunny Street without a pump out system.
+The land is located within Glendale Local Council who will not permit a pump out system for multi dwellings, and advise the builder to obtain an easement to drain the stormwater.
+He lodges his DA with Council and obtains conditional consent, subject to obtaining an easement over a neighbouring property in order to drain stormwater.

-Dwellings P/L looks at the neighbouring properties and determines the shortest and most convenient easement would pass through a property that shares a rear boundary.
-That property is located on Gloomy Street (the burdened land) and is owned by Maddog Morgan who acquired that name because of his propensity to be unreasonable and aggressive.
-Dwellings P/L have some trepidation about approaching Maddog given his history but feel they have no choice.
-The directors of Dwellings P/L approach Maddog who upon hearing about the easement, becomes angry and chases them off his land.
-Without the easement to drain stormwater to Gloomy Street, Dwellings P/L do not have consent to develop the land.
-Dwellings P/L are now involved in an easement dispute.
-What can Dwellings P/L do?
-Does Dwellings P/L have any easement rights?
+The builder looks at the neighbouring properties and determines that the most convenient easement would pass through a property that shares a rear boundary.
+That property is located on Gloomy Street (the burdened land) and is owned by Morgan.
+The builder approaches Morgan who upon hearing about the easement, becomes angry and chases them off his land.
+Without the easement to drain stormwater to Gloomy Street, the builder does not have consent to develop the land.
+The builder is now involved in an easement dispute.
+What can he do?
+Does he have any easement rights?

 Negotiation & Price

-Dwellings P/L are obligated to negotiate with Maddog no matter how difficult the task.
-In this instance its best if Dwellings P/L engages a solicitor to assist with the negotiation with Maddog and to ensure they are not overpaying.
-It is not uncommon for owners of burdened land such as Maddog to eventually agree to grant an easement only to become unreasonable about price.
+The builders are obligated to negotiate with Morgan.
+In this instance its best if the builder engages a solicitor to assist with the negotiation with Morgan and to ensure they are not overpaying.
+It is not uncommon for owners of burdened land such as Morgan to eventually agree to grant an easement only to become unreasonable about price.
 Often such owners will look at the price of land in the area or the rateable value as shown on the Council rates to come up with a value of the easement.
 Values based on those criteria are by definition incorrect as it assumes the land upon which the easement will reside will be sold to the other party which is not correct.
 An easement is a right of way granted to the benefited land and not a sale of land to the benefited land.
 This is often a difficult concept to get across to owners of burdened land.

-When there exists an easement dispute there are a few steps that need to be taken before a true and genuine offer can be made to the owner of the burdened land.
+When there exists an easement dispute there are a few steps that need to be taken before a genuine offer can be made to the owner of the burdened land.